muldis/Muldis_Object_Notation/spec/MUON_Semantics_Supplemental.md

 **Tuple** value and a **Tuple** in isolation explicitly does not represent any proposition in particular.

-The canonical way to represent the concept of a *tuple* that has ordered attributes is to use integral names; to be specific, the attribute name consisting of just the character code point 0 would mark the first ordered attribute, the name consisting of just the code point 1 would mark the second, and so on; this can be repeated up to 32 "positional" names whose names would correspond to non-printing Unicode code points and would
+The canonical way to represent the concept of a *tuple* that has positional attributes is to use integral names; to be specific, the attribute name consisting of just the character code point 0 would mark the first positional attribute, the name consisting of just the code point 1 would mark the second, and so on; this can be repeated up to 32 "positional" names whose names would correspond to non-printing Unicode code points and would